Shubh18s/passwordocean/howitworks.md

 ### Why It's a Safe Solution

 1.  **Client-Side Processing:** All the cryptographic operations happen directly in your web browser.
 Your Master Passphrase is **never** sent over the internet to any server.
 This eliminates the risk of your passphrase being intercepted or stored on a remote server.
-2.  **No Storage:** ZenPass does not store your Master Passphrase, Service Names, or generated passwords anywhere.
+2.  **No Storage:** PasswordOcean does not store your Master Passphrase, Service Names, or generated passwords anywhere.
 As soon as you close the browser tab or window, all sensitive data is cleared from memory.
 There's no database to hack, no server to breach.
 3.  **Unique Passwords per Service:** The use of the Service Name as a unique salt ensures that even if you use the same Master Passphrase for all your accounts, each generated password will be distinct.
 If one service is compromised, it doesn't affect your passwords for other services.
 4.  **Strong Cryptography:** PBKDF2-HMAC-SHA256 is a widely recognized and secure key derivation function recommended by NIST (National Institute of Standards and Technology).
 The high iteration count (600,000) makes it extremely resistant to brute-force attacks.